apache/incubator-devlake/README.md

 <p align="center">User Flow</p>

 ### Why Dev Lake?
+1. Visualize and analyze your entire SDLC process in one personalized, unified view.
+2. Debug process- and team-level issues based on unified and standardized measures.

+### What can be accomplished with Dev Lake?
 1. Unifies data from multiple sources (<a href="https://www.atlassian.com/software/jira" target="_blank">Jira</a>, <a href="https://gitlab.com/" target="_blank">GitLab</a>, Github, <a href="https://www.jenkins.io/" target="_blank">Jenkins</a>, etc.) in one place to break data isolation.
-2. Provides a series of industry-standard metrics to identify engineering problems.
+2. See a series of industry-standard metrics to identify engineering problems.
 For example, long requirement lead time, high bug rate per 1k lines of code, etc.
 3. Highly customizable charts, metrics & dashboards for users to find insights based on their own needs.

-### What can be accomplished with Dev Lake?
-1. Visualize and analyze your entire SDLC process in one personalized, unified view.
-2. Debug process- and team-level issues, scale successes.
-3. Unify and standardize measures of success and benchmarks.

 <br>